-- Overuse: overuse creates small micro tears in the muscles.
-The muscles then tighten up to protect themselves, which may result in muscle spasms and contractures and pain.
+- overuse creating micro tears in the muscles, the muscles then tighten up to protect themselves which may result in muscle spasms, contractures and pain

 Another possible cause of upper back pain is Scheuermann's Disease, a hereditary disease that mainly affects growing boys.
 It is the most common postural abnormality of the spine in the younger athlete.
 Children complain of acute pain in the upper back and in later years the upper spine (thoracic) may become more rounded (this is called kyphosis).

 Physiotherapy treatment for common upper back problems may include:

 - joint mobilisation and soft tissue therapy including sports massage, trigger pointing and stretching techniques

 - ultrasound and heat therapy to assist in relaxing the muscles

 - taping to help correct posture

 - strengthening exercises for the back will play an important part in your rehabilitation program

 See also - Jaw Pain, Shoulder, Elbow & Forearm, Wrist & Hand, Pelvic Pain, Hip & Groin, Thigh, Knee, Shin, Foot, Head & Neck, Upper Back/Thoracic Spine, Lower Back, Buttocks, Calf & Achillies Tendon, Ankle